 - ESO aims to increase the fraction of Service Mode for VLTI observations.
 PIs requesting Visitor Mode for VLTI should carefully justify their request. - Proposers should be aware that there is a minimum time limit of one night per baseline configuration for Visitor Mode runs requiring VLTI-AT observations.
 Proposers requiring shorter runs per baseline configuration should specify Service Mode observations.
-These restrictions do not apply to the VLTI-UT baselines. - The refurbishment of each of the four ATs was completed during Period 101.
-Their transmission increased by an average of 65% in the near-infrared. - The installation, verification and commissioning of NAOMI, the New Adaptive Optics Module for Interferometry a low-order adaptive optics system for the ATs will be completed in Period 102. - GRAVITY: - ESO offers GRAVITY on the ATs for all offered configurations, as well as on the UTs with the visible (MACAO) and infrared (CIAO; off-axis only) adaptive optics systems, in both Service and Visitor Mode.
-For dual-field observations, swapping between two targets has been possible since Period 102. - Since Period 101, the AT astrometric configuration A0-G1-J2-K0 is offered for GRAVITY in Dual-Field mode only (see the VLTI Configurations Overview).
-To limit idle time, Service Mode programmes requesting the Large configuration (A0-G1-J2-J3) might be executed on the astrometric configuration instead, as these configurations show similar length and sky coverage.
+These restrictions do not apply to the VLTI-UT baselines. - The refurbishment of each of the four ATs will be completed during Period 101 and will result in an improvement of their throughput. - The installation, verification and commissioning of NAOMI, the New Adaptive Optics Module for Interferometry a low-order adaptive optics system for the ATs starts in Period 101 and is expected to be completed by the end of November 2018.
+Operations will not be possible at the start of Period 102 until the end of the NAOMI commissioning.

-- ESO invites proposals with the goal of performing astrometric measurements, a capability of GRAVITY which is still under development (see, e.g., the following articles: A&A 602, A94 or The Messenger 170, 10).
-Proposers who wish to use the astrometric capability and contribute to its development are invited to consult the GRAVITY webpage and contact the astrometric team. - MATISSE the Multi-AperTure mid-Infrared SpectroScopic Experiment is a second generation instrument operating on the VLT interferometer in the L $(3.4\mu m)$, M $(4.6 5\mu m)$ and N $(8 13\mu m)$ bands.
-Its commissioning started in Period 100 and will continue in Periods 102 and 103.

-Based on early commissioning results, MATISSE is offered with a limited set of capabilities in Period 103:

-- \cdot spectral resolving powers of R = 34, 506, and 959 in the L band and 30 in the N band (M band and additional resolving powers will be offered in the future); - the possibility of combining either four UTs (with MACAO only) or four ATs in standard VLTI configurations, providing six visibilities and four closure phases in one observation.

-MATISSE resolves features as small as 3.5mas in the L band and as small as 8mas in the N band with the ATs, and 5mas and 12.5mas with the UTs, respectively.

-Monitoring and Large Programmes for MATISSE will not be accepted in Period 103, as a full characterisation of the instrument performance is ongoing.

-Various technical activities totalling approximately two months will take place in Period 103 during which MATISSE will not be available for operations.
-These activities include:
+GRAVITY:

-- \cdot implementation and commissioning of GRA4MAT to use GRAVITY as a fringe tracker for MATISSE; - $\cdot\,$ intervention on the cryo-cooling system, and - $\cdot\,$ replacement of the Very High Resolution grating. - ESO is working on a scheme to optimise operations for aperture synthesis with the VLTI.
-This scheme requires that proposals aiming at imaging reconstruction with PIONIER, GRAVITY or MATISSE with the ATs include the sentence "This program aims at collecting VLTI data for reconstructing images." using the \SpecialRemarks macro.
-In addition, such proposals should request time corresponding to at least six concatenations (CAL-SCI for GRAVITY or MATISSE, or CAL-SCI-CAL-SCI-CAL for PIONIER) per object and per AT configuration.
-They should also specify the maximum period over which data can be collected, based on the expected evolution time scale of the target, with a minimum of ten days due to operational constraints. - VLTI Visitor Instrument: No VLTI visitor focus is available in Period 103.
+- · ESO offers GRAVITY on the ATs for all offered configurations, as well as on the UTs with the visible (MACAO) and infrared (CIAO in off-axis mode) adaptive optics systems, in both Service and Visitor Mode.
+For dual-field observations, swapping between two targets is now possible. - · Since Period 101, the AT astrometric configuration A0-G1-J2-K0 is offered for GRAVITY in Dual-Field mode only (see the VLTI Configurations Overview).
+To limit idle time, Service Mode programmes requesting the Large configuration (A0-G1-J2-J3) might be executed on the astrometric configuration instead, as these configurations show similar length and sky coverage. - · ESO invites proposals with the goal of performing astrometric measurements, a capability of GRAVITY which is still under development (see, e.g., the following articles: A&A 602, A94 or The Messenger 170, 10).
+Proposers who wish to use the astrometric capability and contribute to its development are invited to consult the GRAVITY webpage and contact the astrometric team. - The installation of MATISSE the Multi-AperTure mid-Infrared SpectroScopic Experiment took place during Period 100.
+Its commissioning, started during Period 100, will continue in Period 102. - AMBER will be decommissioned at the end of Period 101 and is therefore not offered in Period 102. - As mentioned above, due to the large number of activities with the ATs and the commissioning of MATISSE, Large and Monitoring Programmes on the VLTI with the ATs are not offered on any VLTI instrument in Period 102. - ESO is working on a scheme to optimise operations for aperture synthesis with the VLTI.
+This scheme requires that proposals aiming at imaging reconstruction with PIONIER or GRAVITY with the ATs include the sentence "This program aims at collecting VLTI data for reconstructing images." using the \SpecialRemarks macro.
+In addition, such proposals should request time corresponding to at least six concatenations (CAL-SCI for GRAVITY or CAL-SCI-CAL-SCI-CAL for PIONIER) per object and per AT configuration.
+They should also specify the maximum period over which data can be collected, based on the expected evolution time scale of the target, with a minimum of ten days due to operational constraints.

+VLTI Visitor Instrument: No VLTI Visitor focus is available in Period 102.